-The maximum times a student can give the examination is now fixed to three.
+The maximum number of times a student can give the examination is now fixed to three.
 This amendment was approved and announced in 2017.

 The age criteria for NEET

-The upper age limit for NEET (UG) is 25 years as on the date of examination with relaxation of 5 years for the candidates belonging to SC/ST/OBC category and persons entitled for reservation under the Rights of Persons with Disabilities Act, 2016.
+The upper age limit for NEET (UG) is 25 years as of the date of examination with a relaxation of 5 years for the candidates belonging to the SC/ST/OBC category and persons entitled for reservation under the Rights of Persons with Disabilities Act, 2016.